Having a mutual interest in 220 MHz Amateur Radio, we do hereby unite to form an Association for our stated purposes.

 Coordination Board positions shall have a term of two (2) years.
 Persons nominated for office must have been a regular member of the association for at least 1 full year prior to nomination.
 Nominees shall declare all system and club affiliations and any potential conflicts of interest.
 Conflicts of interest include (but are not limited to) existing, pending or anticipated coordination issues in which the nominee may have a direct or affiliated interest.

-Coordination Board position numbers 1 and 2 shall be elected and begin at the first quarterly General Meeting of odd and even years respectively; positions 3 and 4 at the corresponding second quarterly General Meeting; positions 5 and 6 at the corresponding third quarterly General Meeting; and positions 7 and 8 at the corresponding fourth quarterly General Meeting.
+Coordination Board position numbers 1 and 2 shall be elected and be effective at the second quarterly General Meeting of odd and even years respectively; positions 3 and 4 at the corresponding third quarterly General Meeting; and positions 5 and 6 at the corresponding fourth quarterly General Meeting.
+(Amended 7/18/15)

 Any vacancy in a current term shall be filled by special election at the next General Meeting.
 In the event that the current term of the vacant position would end 3 or less quarterly meetings after the special election, the elected individual shall serve for the remainder of the current term plus the subsequent 2 year term.
 In this case, the election that would normally be held at the end of the current term will be eliminated.